Microsoft-TrainingKits/DEMO-LoadBalancingAvailability/Demo.md

 1. Wait… (45secs - over a minute).

-	> **Speaking Point**: Endpoint configuration is serialized, so once you add an endpoint to the first VM you must wait to add it to the second one until the first updated is completed.
+	> **Speaking Point**: Endpoint configuration is serialized, so once you add an endpoint to the first VM you must wait to add it to the second one until the first update is completed.

 	> The second endpoint is associated with the first to make the traffic load balanced for that specific port (80).